bigbioinformatics/premat-workshop/SARS-CoV-2 project/README.md

     }

-MSA creates a ‘consensus sequence’ that represents conservation of sequence similarity between our genomes.
+MSA creates a ‘consensus sequence’ that represents conservation of sequence similarity between genomes.
 Consensus sequences contain special characters which are coded based on MSA results.
 A useful guide is found [here](https://zhanglab.ccmb.med.umich.edu/FASTA/#:~:text=FASTA%20format%20is%20a%20text,by%20lines%20of%20sequence%20data.).